Urban Meyer

-Urban Frank Meyer III (born July 10, 1964) is a college football TV commentator and former American football coach.
+Urban Frank Meyer III (born July 10, 1964) is an American sportscaster and former football coach.
 He spent most of his coaching career at the collegiate level, having served as the head coach of the Bowling Green Falcons from 2001 to 2002, the Utah Utes from 2003 to 2004, the Florida Gators from 2005 to 2010, and the Ohio State Buckeyes from 2012 to 2018.
-He retired from coaching in 2019 at the end of the Rose Bowl, and stayed at Ohio State as an assistant athletic director and was also an analyst for Fox Sports, appearing weekly on their Big Noon Kickoff pre-game show.
-In 2021, Meyer came out of retirement to take his first National Football League (NFL) job as head coach of the Jacksonville Jaguars, but was fired 13 games into his first and only season, after going 2-11 and being involved in both on and off field controversies.
+He retired from coaching in 2019 at the end of the Rose Bowl, and stayed at Ohio State as an assistant athletic director and was also an analyst for Fox Sports, appearing weekly on their Big Noon Kickoff pregame show.
+In 2021, Meyer came out of retirement to take his first National Football League (NFL) job as head coach of the Jacksonville Jaguars, but was fired 13 games into his first and only season, after going 2–11 and being involved in both on- and off-field controversies.
 He then went back to Fox Sports to resume his broadcasting career.

-Meyer was born in Toledo, Ohio, grew up in Ashtabula, Ohio, and attended the University of Cincinnati, where he played football as a defensive back.
-During his time at the University of Florida, he coached the Gators to two BCS National Championship Game victories, during the 2006 and 2008 seasons.
-Meyer's winning percentage through the conclusion of the 2009 season (.842) was the highest among all active coaches with a minimum of five full seasons at a Football Bowl Subdivision (FBS) program.
+Meyer was born in Toledo, Ohio; grew up in Ashtabula, Ohio; and attended the University of Cincinnati, where he played football as a defensive back.
+While at the University of Florida, he coached the Gators to two BCS National Championship Game victories, during the 2006 and 2008 seasons.
+Meyer's winning percentage through the conclusion of the 2009 season (.842) was the highest among active coaches with a minimum of five full seasons at a Football Bowl Subdivision (FBS) program.

 Following his temporary retirement in 2011, he worked as a college football analyst for the television sports network ESPN before joining Ohio State to become their head coach.
 In 2014, he led the Buckeyes to their first Big Ten Conference title under his tenure as well as the program's eighth national championship.
 Meyer is one of four coaches, along with Pop Warner, Howard Jones, and Nick Saban, to win a major college football national championship at two universities.
+Meyer was inducted into the College Football Hall of Fame in 2025.

 Early life

-Meyer was born on July 10, 1964, in Toledo, Ohio, and grew up in Ashtabula, Ohio.
+Meyer was born on July 10, 1964, in Toledo, Ohio, and was raised in Ashtabula, Ohio.
 He graduated from Ashtabula's Saint John High School in 1982.

 Meyer was selected in the 13th round of the 1982 Major League Baseball Draft by the Atlanta Braves as a shortstop, where he spent two seasons playing minor league baseball in the Braves organization.
 He concurrently played defensive back at the University of Cincinnati before earning his bachelor's degree in psychology in 1986.
-During his undergraduate studies, Meyer was a member of Sigma Chi Fraternity (Zeta Psi Chapter).
+During his undergraduate studies, Meyer was a member of Sigma Chi fraternity (Zeta Psi chapter).

-Meyer went on to earn his master's degree in sports administration in 1988 from Ohio State University.
+Meyer earned his master's degree in sports administration in 1988 from Ohio State University.